WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 Apply these principles to every piece of content, regardless of topic or content type.

 - **Bloom's Taxonomy** for intentional cognitive progression in learning objectives.
 Verbs progress deliberately across at least four cognitive levels.
 Example sequence: Identify (Remember) → Explain (Understand) → Apply (Apply) → Evaluate (Evaluate).
 Not every lesson needs all six levels, but the progression must be deliberate.
 This is a hard rule.
 Avoid "know," "understand," and "be introduced to" in learning objectives.
+For Practical lessons specifically, objectives should center on Apply, Analyze, Evaluate, or Create-level verbs, since the point of a Practical is performing or producing something, not just recalling information.
 - **Backward design:** Start with what learners need to be able to do, then build content that gets them there.
 - **Scaffolded complexity:** Introduce foundational concepts before layering complexity.
 - **Spaced and contextual learning:** Cross-reference earlier lessons to reinforce prior learning rather than treating each lesson as isolated.
 - **Practical over theoretical:** Prioritize application and reflection over knowledge delivery.
 - **Learner-centered framing:** Write for the learner's real experience, not an idealized version of it.
 - **Self-contained learning outcomes:** Each lesson's learning outcome should be achievable from just that lesson itself.
 A lesson can reference other lessons, but the learner should not need to complete another lesson to achieve the current lesson's stated outcome.
-- **Define before you build:** When a term is load-bearing in a lesson, meaning the learner needs to understand it to follow what comes next, define it in plain language the first time it appears, even if the term seems common or widely known.
+- **Define before you build:** When a term is load-bearing in a lesson — meaning the learner needs to understand it to follow what comes next — define it in plain language the first time it appears, even if the term seems common or widely known.
 Do not assume foundational vocabulary for a non-technical audience.
+- **Progression over difficulty for sequencing Practicals:** When organizing a series of Practical lessons, sequence them by how close each task brings the learner to a real contribution (e.g., understanding tools, then practicing on a personal project, then contributing outward), rather than by perceived technical difficulty.
+A technically demanding task performed on a personal site is not automatically a more advanced contribution than a simpler task submitted to a real project.

 ---